kafka-ops/julie/README.md

 - As an RPM package
 - Directly as a fat jar (zip/tar.gz)

-The latest version are available from the [https://github.com/purbon/kafka-topology-builder/releases](releases) page
+The latest version are available from the [releases](https://github.com/purbon/kafka-topology-builder/releases) page.

-The release is as well available in [https://hub.docker.com/r/purbon/kafka-topology-builder](docker hub).
+The release is as well available in [docker hub](https://hub.docker.com/r/purbon/kafka-topology-builder).

 #### How to execute the tool